 Many planetary-scale environmental changes are altering Earth system processes in ways that have direct and indirect consequences for human health.
 This course will explore some of these issues, with an emphasis upon the scientific causes, projections, and health implications of global climate change.
-Additional topics include the study of global pollutants, atmospheric composition, climate sensitive diseases, global landuse change, and global water resources.
-Cannot be used as a science credit by students majoring in Earth sciences.
+Additional topics include the study of global pollutants, atmospheric composition, climate sensitive diseases, global land use change, and global water resources.
+Cannot be used as a science credit by students in geoscience or Earth science streams.
 Three credits.